adamjmarkham/coding-challenge/README.md

 * There is only one investment and mortgage product type
 * All amounts are stored in pennies to avoid rounding errors
 * All interest made on loan goes back to investors (no cut for Landbay)
+* Each investment made into a loan is unique

 ## Create a loan